Omega-6/GuideDog_Vision/Documentation/App/CloudAI.md

 The app already has LiDAR depth, ARKit mesh classification, YOLOv8n, BlindGuideNav, and DeepLabV3 all running on device.
 So why send anything to the cloud?

 The local layers are fast and reliable but they can't read context.
-They know a wall is 1.2 m ahead.
-They know a person is on the right at 3 m.
-They cannot tell you that the wall has a sign on it that says "Restroom," that the person is a store employee at a service counter, that the floor changes from tile to carpet at the doorway, or that the staircase ahead descends rather than ascends.
+While they know a wall is 1.2 m ahead or that a person is on the right at 3 m, they cannot tell you that the wall has a sign on it that says "Restroom," that the person is a store employee at a service counter, that the floor changes from tile to carpet at the doorway, or that the staircase ahead descends rather than ascends.
 These are exactly the things a sighted companion would mention.
 They require reading the scene as a whole, not just detecting individual objects.

 A vision language model produces that kind of description from one camera frame in under three seconds.
 The cloud AI fills the gap between object detection and scene understanding.
 It's not a replacement for the local layers.
 It's a layer on top of them.